 H2: Securing Access and Authentication

-Protecting your content pipeline starts with who can get in and how they prove who they are.
-Strong authentication reduces the chance that a compromised account becomes a content disaster; thoughtful role design and session controls prevent privilege creep and accidental leaks.
+Securing your content pipeline begins with controlling who can enter and how they verify their identity.
+Strong authentication lowers the risk of a compromised account leading to a content disaster.
+Careful role design and session controls help prevent privilege creep and accidental leaks.
 Below are practical controls and examples you can apply immediately.

 H3: Strong Passwords, MFA, and SSO Options